modx-pro/Docs/en/01_Components/01_pdoTools/00_Quick_start.md

 ]]
 [[!+page.nav]]
 ```
-Placeholders are `modUser` and `modUserProfile` fields.
-You can see them all if you will just set blank `&tpl` parameter (or do not set it at all, if snippet do not has default tpl value).
+Placeholders are all fields from the `modUser` and `modUserProfile` objects.
+You can see them all if you will just set blank `&tpl` parameter (or do not set it at all, if snippet does not have a default tpl value).

 [![](https://file.modx.pro/files/0/a/d/0ad486c2c7412ad9a32c25f9027b3962s.jpg)](https://file.modx.pro/files/0/a/d/0ad486c2c7412ad9a32c25f9027b3962.png)

-Blank `&tpl` is another common feauture of pdoTools snippets.
-You will not forget usable placeholders, right?
+The empty &tpl is another common feature of all pdoTools snippets.

 #### pdoSitemap
-Fast sitemap that do not requires to set XML type of resource.
-If parameter `&forceXML` is enabled (by default).
+pdoSitemap creates a fast sitemap that does not require the resource to be set to XML if the property `&forceXML` is enabled (by default).

-It caches data by default and cache key depends from snippet params but you can set your own key.
-How fast it is?
+It caches data, and the cache key depends on the snippet params, but you can also set your own key.

-Well, we can test it by disabling `&forceXML` and enabling `&showLog`.
+To see how fast it is, we can test it by disabling `&forceXML` and enabling `&showLog`.
 On my site it takes almost 30 seconds for the first run and only 0.03 for the second:
 ```
 [[!pdoSitemap?
     &forceXML=`0`